-An employee may request an unpaid leave of absence, not to exceed six (6) months between paid and unpaid time, with the approval of his/her supervisor, the divisional vice president, and the associate vice president for human resources.
-Each request should be in writing and will be considered in view of urgency, type of leave, length of employment, and the effect an absence will have on a department's and the College's operations.
+An employee may request an unpaid leave of absence, not to exceed six (6) months between paid and unpaid time, with the approval of his/her supervisor, the divisional vice president, and the Office of Human Resources.
+Each request should be in writing and will be considered in view of urgency, type of leave, length of employment, and the effect an absence will have on a department and on College operations.
 Reasonable advance notice is important so that arrangements can be made to cover the duties of the employee during the leave.
-When an employee requests leave, he/she must also state when he/she intends to return to work.
+When an employee requests a leave, he/she must also state when he/she intends to return to work.

 Unpaid leaves of absence may be approved for reasonable periods of time.
 An extension of an unpaid leave may be granted in certain cases, depending on individual circumstances.
-An extension must be requested in writing and approved by the direct supervisor, the next level of supervision, and the associate vice president for human resources.
+An extension must be requested in writing and approved by the direct supervisor, the next level of supervision, and the Office of Human Resources.

 Employees covered by a collective bargaining agreement are subject to the terms of the agreement.